solana-labs/solana/README.md

 [![Build Status](https://travis-ci.org/loomprotocol/silk.svg?branch=master)](https://travis-ci.org/loomprotocol/silk)
 [![codecov](https://codecov.io/gh/loomprotocol/silk/branch/master/graph/badge.svg)](https://codecov.io/gh/loomprotocol/silk)

-# Silk, A Silky Smooth Implementation of the Loom Architecture
+# Silk, a silky smooth implementation of the Loom specification

 Loom is a new achitecture for a high performance blockchain.
 Its whitepaper boasts a theoretical throughput of 710k transactions per second on a 1 gbps network.
 The first implementation of the